 Unsure where to start?
 Here are 5 low-intervention natural wines to add some “cheers!” to your holiday season.

 “This is the first release from this 100-percent organic estate in the extreme northeast corner of the Santa Rita Hills American Viticultural Area (AVA) in Santa Barbara County, California,” says Pat Ballow, a broker for the distributor Revel Wine.
 To make this wine, the grapes are sealed into a carbon-dioxide-filled tank to ferment while they’re still whole and on the stem.
 This allows the grapes to release their own enzymes to turn the natural sugars into alcohol without adding yeast.
 (Wine enthusiasts: This is called carbonic maceration.)
 The result?
-A light, fresh Gamay that’s a real crowd-pleaser on the party circuit.
+A light, fresh Gamay that’s a real crowd-pleaser.

 Known the world over for high-acid wines with strong earthy and cranberry flavors, Oregon’s Willamette Valley’s cool, dank weather is an ideal home for the notoriously finicky Pinot Noir grape.
 “Pinot Noir is so infinitely versatile, pairing beautifully with a variety of dishes, from turkey to ham and beef,” Webber says.